 All classes open to those members enrolled in Cultural Arts or similar program.
 Kits may only be used where specified.
 All posters are to be 14x22" in size.
 You must follow specific instructions listed for each class.
 Failure to follow these directions will result in NO PREMIUMS PAID WHEN PLACING.
 All exhibits to be in place by 7:30 p.m. on Thursday.

-Attach a 3x5" card to all exhibits explaining why you chose to do this project and how you made it.
+FOR ALL CLASSES: Attach a 3x5" card to all exhibits explaining why you chose to do this project and how you made it.
 This is to help the judge to know what your project is about and the work you put into it.
-Since this department is not conference judged, this is your change to talk about it and explain it to the judge.
+Since this department is not conference judged, this is your chance to talk about it and explain it to the judge.
+On your card tell (1) Techniques used, (2) Why you chose this project, and (3) Explain how you made it.